stellar-deprecated/starlight/specifications/sep-payment-channel-transactions.md

 7. I and R sign and exchange the formation transaction F.
 8. I or R submit F.

-Participants should defer deposits of initial contributions till after formation for channels that will hold trustlines to issuers that are not auth immutable, and could be clawback enabled.
+Participants may prefer to make deposits of initial contributions till after formation if the channel will hold a trustline to an issuer that is not auth immutable, and could become clawback enabled.
 See [Security](#Security).

 It is critical that signatures for F are exchanged after C_i and D_i because F will make the accounts EI and ER 2-of-2 multisig.
 Without C_i and D_i, I and R